Mountains and memories

 Photographer: Thabo Maphisa

 The Langkloof farm, Somerset’s Gift, changed hands in the same family for generations.
-It kept the name from the days that Governor at the Cape, Lord Charles Somerset, gifted the land to a farmer after sleeping over in the neighbourhood in the 1820s, en route to inspecting the Colony border situation in the Eastern Cape.
+It kept the name from the days that Governor at the Cape, Lord Charles Somerset, gifted the land to a farmer after sleeping over in the neighbourhood in the 1820s, en route to inspecting the Cape Colony border situation with the Xhosas in what is today the Eastern Cape.

-The story is spread across farms the world over, repeated over time in generational increments of planned improvement and unexpected loss.
+This story is spread with modifications across farms the world over, repeated over time in generational increments of planned improvement and unexpected loss.
+The roots of societies are only so many generations deep.